MetOffice/CSET/docs/source/reference/recipe-format.rst

 recipe does.
 The title is also used to derive the ID of the running recipe, used when running the recipe in a workflow.

-The steps keys specifies a list of processing steps.
+The ``parallel`` and ``collate`` keys specify lists of processing steps.
 The steps are run from top to bottom, with each step specifying an operator to run, and optionally any additional inputs to that operator.
-A step is denoted by a ``-`` under the ``steps:`` key.
+A parallel step is denoted by a ``-`` under the ``parallel:`` key.
 The operators are specified on the operator key.
 Its value should be a string of the form ``module.function``.
 For additional inputs the key should be the name of the argument.

-The ``collate:`` key is used for collating together the output of the processing steps to produce the final output.
+The ``collate:`` key is used for collating together the output of the parallel steps to produce the final output.
 This allows for the expensive processing to be parallelised over many compute nodes, with just the final visualisation of the data done in a single job to ensure it has all of the data.